terminalcloud/apps/docs/mesos_master.md

 # **Mesos Master Node** Terminal.com Snapshot

-*Program against a cluster like it’s a single pool of resources*
+*Program against a cluster like it’s a single pool of resources.*

 ---